ELhadratiOth/Multi-Agentic-Chatbot-Portfolio/README.md

 # Portfolio Chatbot API

 A sophisticated AI-powered chatbot API that serves as an interactive interface for my portfolio website.
-Built with FastAPI and CrewAI, it provides intelligent responses about my projects, skills, and professional background.
+Built with FastAPI and CrewAI's intelligent agents, it provides dynamic responses about my projects, skills, and professional background through a coordinated multi-agent system.

 ## Overview